Our approach to accessibility:

-We are committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
+We are committed to providing a website that is accessible to the widest possible audiences.

 - Tab indexes are set such that the content links are presented first in the sequence they appear on the page.